kaapstorm/samuel/the_story_of_the_wandering_jew.rst

 Greek, and Samuel and Isaac introduced them to traditional Jewish cooking, and observed Jewish holidays and festivals with them.
 They really enjoyed that.
-And living in a big city, and running the kitchen themselves, allowed Samuel and Isaac to keep a kosher kitchen.
+And living in a big city, and running the kitchen themselves, allowed Samuel and Isaac to keep a kosher kitchen easily.
 They found that deeply gratifying, and peaceful.
 John and Marcia were Christians, but very Hellenistic in their religion.
 But the rigour of Jewish ritual gave them a sense of order, even purpose perhaps, that seemed to rejuvenate them.